POAS VOLCANO NATIONAL PARK in Costa Rica- Ultimate Guide

 There is actually even another crater lake but unfortunately the trail to this part of the national park is closed since 2017 until further notice.
 The given reason is to protect visitors against the danger of exposure to noxious fumes and gases.

-The entrance fee to Poas volcano is $15 for for adults (13+ years) that are foreigners.
-For Costa Rican residents the entrance fee to Poas volcano is 1000 colones.
+The entrance fee to Poas Volcano is $15 for for adults (13+ years) who are foreigners.
+For Costa Rican residents the entrance fee to Poas Volcano is 1000 colones.

 There is also a separate parking fee at Poas national par which is 2000 colones and must be paid cash upon arrival.